What do bald-faced hornets look like?

 What do bald-faced hornets eat?

 Bald-faced hornets are considered to be beneficial insects because they are responsible for pollinating some flowers and plants, and they are predatory insects.
 Bald-faced hornet workers prey upon a large number of nuisance insects in order to bring them back to the colony for the developing larvae to feed on.
 The adults have a liquid diet and feed on sweet sugary liquids like nectar and juices.

 DIY bald-faced hornet prevention and control tips

 It is very difficult to prevent bald-faced hornets from building their nests on your property.
 If they have built their nest high up in a tree or in some other out of the way location, it is probably best to leave the nest alone since they are an environmentally beneficial species.
 However, if they have built a nest on your home or in a location that poses a risk to you and your family, it is best to contact Quik-Kill Pest Eliminators to come to your property and treat the nest.
 The venom found in the stinger of a bald-faced hornet is strong enough to cause severe allergic reactions in some people.
 DIY stinging insect nest removal is dangerous and is never recommended.

 Professional bald-faced hornet control

-For help removing a hornet’s nest or resolving a stinging insect problem, Quik-Kill Pest Eliminators is ready to help.
-Our technicians have the training, experience and equipment necessary to safely and effectively eliminate your bald-faced hornet issue.
+For help removing a hornet nest or resolving a stinging insect problem at your home or business, Quik-Kill Pest Eliminators is ready to help.
+Our technicians have the training, experience, and equipment necessary to safely and effectively eliminate your bald-faced hornet issue.
 For more information about our pest control services, please contact us today.